roblthegreat/argen/README.md

 # Modifications

-- version without plugins, references to MBS plugins, and to Einhugur WindowSplitter plugin removed
+- Version (almost) without plugins, references to Einhugur WindowSplitter removed, instead imSplitter (currently MIT license) is used.
+MBS plugins not used by default, but if you have a license for MBS plugins, you can set the value of the useMBS constant in the modGlobals module from the default value of 'false' to 'true'.
 - build settings for Linux added
 - tested on Linux (Ubuntu 20.04) and Windows 10 only (not very intense, but it starts, connects to sqlite, generates project).
 If anyone would like to check if it compiles and works on macOS, please let me know, if it works or not.